Cyclo-cross: Technique

-Although cyclo-cross courses are less technical than those of mountain biking, each particular obstacle requires specific technical abilities of competitors.
-For example, dirt single-track and streams (like in mountain biking) are also sometimes integrated into the course, depending on the location, both of which require rider experience and technique.
-Some course sections are extremely muddy, wet or even snowy in the winter, and others are dusty and sandy.
+Cyclo-cross courses require specific technical abilities of competitors.
+For example, dirt single-track and streams are also sometimes integrated into the course, depending on the location, both of which require rider experience and technique.
+Some course sections may be extremely muddy, wet or snowy, and others are dusty and sandy.
 Most of these conditions are usually considered too extreme to be ridden with the standard 32c tire, and so much of the challenge of cyclo-cross lies in maintaining traction through loose or slippery terrain at speed.
-The power of the rider is generally higher over the whole duration of a cross race to overcome greater amounts of rolling resistance from loose dirt or grass.

 Also common are steps, barriers, ditches, stairs, steep slopes and very deep mud or sand which all require running while carrying the bicycle.
-As a result, cyclocross is also known as the "steeplechase of cycling."
-This approach was invented by Octave Lapize and proven by Eugène Christophe who in 1913 had to carry his broken bike down the Tourmalet during the Tour de France.
-Although getting off and on a bike sounds simple, doing so in the middle of a quick-paced race is difficult.
-Being able to fluidly dismount at speed, pick up and carry the bike, then put it back down and remount smoothly without losing momentum requires practice and skill, as the competitor may do this dozens of times every race.
-A faulty or slow dismount/remount may cost valuable seconds, waste energy or cause the competitor to crash.
+Therefore the ability to fluidly dismount at speed, pick up and carry the bike, then put it back down and remount without losing momentum is key, and a faulty or slow dismount/remount may cost valuable seconds, waste energy or cause the competitor to crash.
 Often, when sections are extremely technical or become impossible to ride due to erosion from repeated wear or inclement weather, the racer will carry the bike and jog for an extended time to save energy.

 A more recent development to overcome obstacles such as barriers and sometimes ditches is the bunnyhop, a technique which came to prominence in 1989 when Danny De Bie used it in his successful World Championship run.
 Bunny hopping has become less popular as a result of race directors seeking to prevent its use by setting up two or three barriers in a row.
 Skilled riders are still able to hop the obstacles, despite the back to back to back barriers.
 Many riders, such as Sven Nys, an ex-BMX racer, were known for their technical skill in bunny-hopping over various obstacles.